-Tool Comments Source emission characterisation combined Usually used as a predictive tool to assess the impact of proposed plant but also successfully used to identify causes of offwith computer dispersion modelling site odour impact, establish long-term odour exposure levels and to rank relative efficacies of odour abatement strategies.
+ΤοοΙ Comments Source emission characterisation combined with computer dispersion modelling Usually used as a predictive tool to assess the impact of proposed plant but also successfully used to identify causes of off- site odour impact, establish long-term odour exposure levels and to rank relative efficacies of odour abatement strategies.
 Requires the input of source emission data (in odour units) that may require specialist input.
 Allows comparison with numerical odour standards.
 Field odour assessment using "sniff test" For existing site that may impact upon the development.
 Usually suitable for sites with less odour impact.
 Surveys must be designed in agreement with the local authority.
 'FIDOL' factors from the Defra guidance or similar should be used to assess significance.